freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/index.md

 ![SSD](https://images10.newegg.com/NeweggImage/ProductImage/20-147-373-09.jpg)
 ![HDD](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f8/Laptop-hard-drive-exposed.jpg/1280px-Laptop-hard-drive-exposed.jpg)

 ### Memory
 Random-access memory (RAM) is a form of computer data storage which stores data and machine code currently being used.
 A random-access memory device allows data items to be read or written in almost the same amount of time irrespective of the physical location of data inside the memory.
+It does not retain the data after loss of power.

 ![Ram](https://images10.newegg.com/NeweggImage/ProductImage/20-232-476-S01.jpg)